httpwg/http-extensions/draft-ietf-httpbis-priority.md

 frames on the stream.
 Therefore, a client cannot reprioritize a response by using the Priority header field.
 Modifying this behavior would require a semantic change to the protocol, but this is avoided by restricting the stream on which a PRIORITY_UPDATE frame can be sent.
-In HTTP/2 the frame is on stream zero and in HTTP/3 it is sent on the client control stream ({{!I-D.ietf-quic-http}}, Section 6.2.1).

-This document specifies a new PRIORITY_UPDATE frame type for HTTP/2 ({{!RFC7540}}) and HTTP/3 ({{!I-D.ietf-quic-http}}) which enables
-reprioritization.
-It carries updated priority parameters and references the target of the reprioritization based on a version-specific identifier; in HTTP/2 this is the Stream ID, in HTTP/3 this is either the Stream ID or Push ID.

-Unlike the header field, the reprioritization frame is a hop-by-hop signal.

 ## HTTP/2 PRIORITY_UPDATE Frame {#h2-update-frame}

-The HTTP/2 PRIORITY_UPDATE frame (type=0xF)  is used by clients for reprioritization.
-It carries the stream ID of the response that is being reprioritized, and the updated priority in ASCII text, using the same representation as that of the Priority header field value.
+The HTTP/2 PRIORITY_UPDATE frame (type=0xF) is used by clients to signal the initial priority of a response, or to reprioritize a response or push stream.
+It carries the stream ID of the response and the priority in ASCII text, using the same representation as that of the Priority header field value.

 The Stream Identifier field ({{!RFC7540}}, Section 4.1) in the PRIORITY_UPDATE frame header MUST be zero (0x0).
 Receiving a PRIORITY_UPDATE frame with a field